JCRLabz/Sanskriber/README.md

 ## 📝 Version History

 ### Version 0.1.0 (Initial Release)
-- ✅ Real-time Harvard-Kyoto to Devanagari transliteration
 - ✅ Manual transliteration command
 - ✅ Support for `.txt`, `.md`, `.san`, `.sanskrit` files
 - ✅ Keyboard shortcut (`Ctrl+Shift+S`)
 - ✅ Status bar indicator
-- ✅ Performance-optimized activation
+- ✅ Performance-optimized

+### Version 0.1.8(missed updating readme :( for other versions)

+- ✅ Real-time Harvard-Kyoto to Devanagari transliteration
+- ✅ Auto translation when any of the character is typed - ['\n' , . ,  ; ! ? |]
+- ✅ IAST and ITRANS

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/<AmazingFeature>`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/<AmazingFeature>`)
 5. Open a Pull Request

 ## 📄 License